Some of Guelph’s fire hydrants are getting a new coat of paint this year.

-Starting August 30, the City’s contractor is repainting about 350 fire hydrants.
-The contractor will remove old paint and rust from the hydrants before priming them with grey paint.
-Hydrants will then get repainted with a fresh coat of yellow and green.
-All repainting will take about two months to finish, weather permitting.
+Each year the City repaints about 350 fire hydrants based on ongoing inspections.
+We remove old paint and rust from the hydrants before they are primed with grey paint and repainted with a fresh coat of yellow and green.

 What to expect

-There are no impacts to traffic or water service for repainting but people can expect some noise from the paint removal work which is done using an air compressor and needle gun.
+There are no impacts to traffic or water service during the repainting.
+People living near selected hydrants may hear noise from the air compressor and needle gun used for paint removal.

-The contractor has a hazardous substance control and spill plan in place to protect storm drains, our source water and the environment in the event of a paint spill.
+While paint spills are unlikely, we have plans in place to protect people, pets, wildlife, storm drains, Guelph’s source water, and the environment in the event of a spill.